 Web Analytics is conveniently integrated throughout the Triple Whale platform.

-On the Summary Page, you'll find a new Web Analytics section.
+On the Summary Dashboard, you'll find a new Web Analytics section.
 Here you'll discover a range of metrics to help you evaluate your website's performance:

 Conversion rate